Yellow 6693 metres, CR74.0/132

 The course is divided in two by a deep spruit that originates in the city centre, and forms a useful hazard on several holes.
 However, the three bridges that cross it are often under water during the rainy season, and there are plans to build a new bridge to avoid the problem.

 Bloemfontein and Schoeman Park are the city’s only 18-holers, and being neighbours there has long been talk of a merger.
+However, that is most unlikely, as BGC is on municipal land and Schoeman Park on Transnet property.

 The majority of holes shape right to left at Bloemfontein, notably two of the best long par 4s, the tree-lined ninth with its fairway bunkers, and 17 with its water hazards.
 The 14th is an outstanding risk-and-reward par 5, with the spruit on the left of the hole from tee to green.
 The four par 3s are all excellent and varied.